Hepatitis B and C Treatment

 People can be in the immune control phase for many decades, which typically is safe and does not result in liver scarring.
 Previously this phase was called the "healthy carrier state".
 This term is misleading, as the viral-immune system interaction is a dynamic one that needs regular surveillance.
 Eventually in some people, viral mutations can develop a key to unlock this immune control, when the viral load increases and liver enzymes increase- with result liver injury.
 Thus it is always important to keep an regular check on the liver tests and at least an annual check on the hepatitis level.

-In addition, all patients with chronic hepatitis should consider liver cancer surveillance, which is individualized to gender and race.
-Early detection of liver cancer has been shown to improve treatment options and survival.
+In addition, all patients with chronic hepatitis should consider liver cancer surveillance, which is individualised to gender, race, age, viral load and family history of HCC.

 Chronic hepatitis C is the most common notifiable disease in Australia.
 Approximately 1% of the population are infected with the hepatitis C virus (HCV), but it impacts the livers of many more loved ones and family members.